 The Skadarlija Market, next to the famous Skadarlija Street, is also known by the name “Bajloni Market”.
 It is named after the renowned Belgrade entrepreneur Ignat Bajloni.

 Kalenic Market place is in the center of Vracar and it is the largest market in Belgrade.
-It was built almost a hundred years ago on the land of the wealthy merchant and benefactor Vlajko Kalenic, by which it was named.
+It was built almost a hundred years ago on the land of the wealthy merchant and benefactor Vlajko Kalenic, by who it was named.

 The Kalenic Market has a diverse offer: butchers, bakeries, fish markets, flower shops, fruit and vegetable shops, clothing stores, etc. Kalenic and Skadarlija markets are also where the popular Belgrade night market takes place.